OrionUnix/Eisphora/README.md

 ## 🧭 Roadmap

- * Expand tax logic to US, Luxembourg, Germany
+ * Expand tax logic to US, Luxembourg, Germany (currently focused on **France**)
- * Improve local encryption UX (password entropy hints, key backup)
- * Add PDF export of tax reports
+ * Enhance the PDF export of tax reports
- * Consider reintroducing REST API + external frontend (as an opt-in)
+ * Support for automated exchange API imports in SaaS mode